Abby, somebody, can you tell me whatever happened to citing your sources?!

 2 med red onions

-1 lb small red-skinned potatoes (~8)
+1 lb small red-skinned potatoes (~8) [I used purple finger variety]

 12 oz kielbasa [I used Tofurkey]